-The Alumna Admission Representative (AAR) serves as the liaison between the Office of Admission, her assistants, and prospective students in her region.
-She is provided with the inquiry list of prospective students for her region, as well as pertinent campus updates.
-The AAR is fully supported in her efforts by the Office of Admission.
-She works closely with the staff member who travels in her area and with the program coordinator.
-The AAR’s primary duties, which are often delegated to her assistants (if she has any), are as follows:
+Alumna Admission Representatives (AAR) serve as liaisons between the Office of Admission, volunteer assistants, and prospective students in their regions.
+They are provided with the inquiry lists of prospective students for their regions, as well as pertinent campus updates.
+AARs are fully supported in their efforts by the Office of Admission.
+They work closely with the staff members who travel in their area and with the program coordinator.
+The AAR’s primary duties, which are often delegated to the assistants (if there are any), are as follows:

 The AAR is asked to contact students on the inquiry list by mail, email, or telephone and address students’ questions and concerns (Inquiry lists are often divided by the AAR and dispersed to assistants).

 The AAR will be sent invitations to college fairs when it has been determined that a fair should be covered by an alumna.
-She should inform the Office of Admission if she plans to attend the fair, or delegate it to a willing assistant.
+An AAR should inform the Office of Admission if they plan to attend the fair, or delegate it to a willing assistant.

-If a student requests a local interview, she is given the name and number of the appropriate alumna contact (usually the AAR, but sometimes an assistant).
+If a student requests a local interview, they are given the name and number of the appropriate alumna contact (usually the AAR, but sometimes an assistant).

 Mount Holyoke Events: